Rifle High School band selected to perform in state festival at Colorado State University

 Looking to the future of Rifle High School band, Watkins has all the confidence in the world.

 “I mean, we don’t have instrument masks anymore,” he said.
 “It’s gonna go well.
-We have a lot of really good players, and I think they’re going to succeed more his year.”
+We have a lot of really good players, and I think they’re going to succeed more next year.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.